vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 number ("orgno") to another, or from one sale unit (merchant serial number, "MSN") to another.

-First of all: A business can not "change organization number".
+First of all: A merchant can not "change organization number".
 An organization number uniquely identifies a juridical unit, and can not be changed.
 It may still be possible to move existing agreements.